wes648/Westerfit.jl/src/optype/README.md

 1. Install [Julia](https://julialang.org/).
 It is recommended that you do so through [juliaup](https://github.com/JuliaLang/juliaup).
 2. Run the command `julia` to enter a REPL session.
 Enter `]` to enter package mode.
 Enter `add Westerfit`.
-3. Unfortunately, WIGXJPFjl, a dependency, is often the source of failure.
-You can try to remedy this by typing `add WIGXJPFjl` in package mode.
-If that doesn't work, feel free to shoot me an email.
-I can help you manually set up [WIGXJPF](http://fy.chalmers.se/subatom/wigxjpf/) as well as an alternative version of the WIGXJPFjl wrapper that should work.
-4. Navigate to a directory in your PATH and create a file named `westerfit` containing the 3 lines below with X replaced by the number of threads you want to run on (more is better, you can also just remove the -tX altogether).
+3. Navigate to a directory in your PATH and create a file named `westerfit` containing the 3 lines below with X replaced by the number of threads you want to run on (more is better, you can also just remove the -tX altogether).
 You can use `which julia` to determine your exact path to Julia.
 ```
 #!/PATH/TO/julia -tX
 using Westerfit
 westerfit(ARGS[1])
 ```
-5. Run `chmod +x westerfit` to turn `westerfit` into an executeable.
+4. Run `chmod +x westerfit` to turn `westerfit` into an executeable.
-6. Try running westerfit!
+5. Try running westerfit!
 Enter `westerfit molnam` and it will run on molnam.inp.
 Make sure you're in the directory that molnam.inp is in. "molnam" can be replaced with any molecule name.

 Enjoy!
 And feel free to reach out if anything goes wrong or you have any questions!